flectra-hq/flectra/doc/reference/javascript_reference.rst

 The rpc functionality is supplied by the ajax service.
 But most people will probably only interact with the *_rpc* helpers.

-There are typically two usecases when working on Flectra: one may need to call a method on a (python) model (this goes through a controller *call_kw*), or one may need to directly call a controller (available on some route).
+There are typically two usecases when working on Odoo: one may need to call a method on a (python) model (this goes through a controller *call_kw*), or one may need to directly call a controller (available on some route).